 Harbor House at Catholic Charities, exists to help break the cycle of violence against women and their children, as well as men.
 It provides shelter, outreach, support and compassion to victims of family violence.
 Their website provides a wish list, and donations are much needed and very appreciated.
 You (and even your children, aged 7-17) can also volunteer at the shelter.
 What better gift to give our children than experience giving back to those in our community?

 Many of us know firsthand the importance therapy has had in our ability to live healthy, happy lives.
 HopeNet is an agency committed to treating people with dignity, strengthening their personal attributes and building resources so those who feel their lives have fallen apart can move forward as wholly as possible.
 HopeNet is a nonprofit that runs largely on grants and donations to sustain it’s services so that they can provide services to those who are uninsured.
 If you are interested in giving financially or volunteering your time and gifts, visit their website to learn more.

-By now most of us have heard of how Wichita is a hot-spot for sex trafficking, thanks to the easy accessibility of route I-35.
+By now most of us have heard Wichita’s reputation as a hot-spot for sex trafficking, thanks to the easy accessibility of route I-35.
 Instead of giving into fear, become a part of the change that needs to happen and join forces with an organization committed to fighting human trafficking.
 ICT S.O.S. is an agency that acts as a liaison between specific local professional organizations who work with trafficked youth and the Wichita volunteers who seek ways to get involved and to find solutions.
 Visit their website and learn how to fill a Fresh Start bag or volunteer, either consistently or on a by-project basis.
-Click here to give specifically to their 2018 #GivingTuesday campaign!

 Raise My Head Foundation